PereViader/ManualDi/README.md

 c.Dispose(); // A is the first object disposed, then B
 ```

-### DontDispose
+### SkipDisposable

-If this extension method is called, the method will not call the `IDisposable.Dispose` method.
+When this extension method is used, the container skips the runtime check for `IDisposable` and `IAsyncDisposable`** during the disposal phase, and consequently, does not dispose the instances.

-Any delegate registered to the Dispose method will still be called.
+Delegates registered using the `Dispose` method will still be invoke.

 ## WithId